 - Electronically controlled – the control of the throttle body is primarily by sensors (Fly by Wire)

-The common problems with throttle bodies include
+The common problems associated with throttle bodies include:

-- Faulty temperature sensor on the throttle bodies
+- Faulty temperature sensor

 - Breaking of the drawback spring that crosses the butterfly valve

-- A build-up of dirt inside the housing
+- Dirt build-up inside the housing

-- Corrosion of the throttle body parts
+- Corrosion of the throttle body part

 - Loss of the primary throttle setting

-Symptoms of a faulty throttle body
+Symptoms of a Problematic Throttle Body

-- Poor engine performance - the vehicle loses power due to inadequate air supply for optimal fuel combustion
+- Poor engine performance – the vehicle loses power due to inadequate air supply

-- A noticeable change in fuel consumption
+- Fuel inefficiency – a noticeable increase in fuel consumption